Processo di lavorazione delle viti CNC: Una guida passo passo agli elementi di fissaggio di precisione

 1. Ispezione di qualità: Test every batch of screws for key metrics:

-• Precisione dimensionale (PER ESEMPIO., is the diameter exactly 5mm?).
+• Precisione dimensionale (per esempio., is the diameter exactly 5mm?).

-• Thread accuracy (PER ESEMPIO., does it fit a standard nut?).
+• Thread accuracy (per esempio., does it fit a standard nut?).

-• Qualità della superficie (no burrs or scratches).
+• Surface quality (no burrs or scratches).

 Inspectors use calipers and thread gauges—if even 1% of screws fail, the batch is reworked.